-Income from equity-method investee represents the income for the first half of 2015 related to the SUL JV.
+Income from equity-method investee represents the income for the nine months of 2015 related to the SUL JV.

-Interest expense increases in 2015 are primarily due to the increase in interest expense on our new loans payable for properties acquired at the end of 2014, slightly offset by our contribution of six properties to the SUL JV.
+Interest expense increased in 2015 primarily due to the interest expense incurred on our loans payable for new properties acquired at the end of 2014, offset by our contribution of six properties to the SUL JV.